 The role of the non-governmental sector in the development of civil society is growing alongside the support of the municipality for joint projects and activities.
 There's also increased participation of NGOs and citizens in implementing various municipal policies and proposals put forward by citizens.
 The founding and development of the NGO House demonstrate the interest of the Riga government in bilateral cooperation as it provides a significant long-term support system for NGOs' activities, henceforth a sustainable society and integration policy development direction.

 The NGO House was set up at the request of the inhabitants of Riga.
 Organisations' needs are taken into account in the development of services, and the city conducts regular consultations.
-The citizens have proposed establishing branches of the NGO House in other neighbourhoods of Riga.

 Since the opening of the NGO House, more than 47,000 people have visited it and attended the events organised by the NGO House or NGOs.
 In 2016 the number of visitors doubled compared with the first two years of operation.
 In the course of three years 140 NGOs have organised 2,920 events.
 Every year we witness the growth of the number of events: in 2014 there were 400 events, in 2015 830 events, and in 2016 1,690 events.